 However, differences exist that can help understand processes and workflow better.

 A workflow is tactical and micro-level, like signing a document, while a process is strategic and high-level, for instance, improving customer support.

 Workflows can only exist when they are processes, but a process doesn’t need a workflow to exist.

-Another difference is that processes occur naturally, while workflows involve planning, analysis and modelling.
+Another difference is that processes occur naturally, while workflows involve planning, analysis, and modeling.

 Processes and workflow are critical for businesses because they are essential to getting things done.
 So, businesses should work on BPM and workflow management strategies that cater to their specific needs.

 Checkify can help you with both processes and workflow.
-We offer a Business process management software than helps you manage workflow.
+We offer Business process management software that helps you manage workflow.

 Workflow refers to the flow of tasks.
 When you have to complete a series of activities to accomplish certain goals, and that is workflow.
 Repeatability is the defining factor of this concept.
 When you only do one unique thing to reach an objective, it doesn’t qualify.